The Reinvention Convention:

-Intergenerational Harmony The 2018 conference features Chuck Underwood, the founder and principal of The Generational Imperative.
+Intergenerational Harmony The 2018 conference featured Chuck Underwood, the founder and principal of The Generational Imperative.
 He’s consulted with a range of corporations, governments and non-profits on ways to identify and encourage generational cooperation.
-His talk, ‘One America, Five Generations’ focuses on generational differences and opportunities for cross-generational interaction.
+His talk, ‘One America, Five Generations’ focused on generational differences and opportunities for cross-generational interaction.

 Planning Committee Partners and Their Mission Statements